GitHub Agentic Workflows

 update-issue: # no configuration required; uses defaults

-If the operation you need is not listed in the Safe Outputs reference, it may not be supported yet.
-See the Safe Outputs Specification for the full list of available output types and their configuration options.
+If your operation isn’t in the Safe Outputs reference, it may not be supported yet.
+See the Safe Outputs Specification for the full list.

 Disable staged mode: